TheRedSpy15/Multi-Go/README.md

 ```

 ## Important
-Multi Go is intended to be used on linux.
+Multi Go is intended to be used on linux (mostly Debian & Ubuntu like distros).
 It might run on Windows.
 Currently it isn't tested, nor supported!
 I will eventually work on a Windows patch.